Posts from year 2022

 Way Out West 2022

-Due to the pandemic, it’s the first Way Out West to be held in three years time.
+Due to the pandemic, this is the first Way Out West to be held in three years time.
 Last time was 2019 which featured a lot of rain and not too many exciting bands (at least according to this old grumpy).

 Review: The Art of Exploration